Saturday Night's Main Event: Saturday Night's Main Event XL

 Saturday Night's Main Event XL took place on July 12, 2025, from Atlanta, Georgia, at the State Farm Arena and was broadcast on NBC and Peacock in the United States and on YouTube in most other international markets.
 This event featured the first in-ring match for Goldberg since 2022, which was also his final match in his 28-year wrestling career.
-The event aired on the same day and in the same city as the NXT brand's The Great American Bash, as well as against rival promotion All Elite Wrestling's All In, which was moved forward to prevent a direct counterprogramming attempt; in the end, All In aired opposite both the NXT event and the first hour of SNME.